Best Ultralight Headlamp for Backpacking and Thru-Hiking 2026

 Ideally, you want your headlamp to be so lightweight and comfortable that you could even forget you’re wearing it and have your hands free.
 That’s a given.

 But you also need to think about the size.
-Headlamps are mainly aimed at adults which is understandable.
+Headlamps are mainly aimed at adults, which is understandable.
 But even adults can differ in head size.
 The best kids headlamps usually have a smaller headband and are usually made with bright colors.

-And for comfort, it’s best to get a headlamp that will feel secure, such as an elastic one, but won’t chafe your skin.
+For comfort, it’s best to get a headlamp that will feel secure, such as an elastic one, but won’t chafe your skin.

 The Petzl Actik Core being used by a man to demonstrate how comfortable the headband is

-The Petzl Actik Core is super comfortable
+The author recommends the Petzl Actik Core which is super comfortable

-Waterproofness – IP Rating
+Waterproofness and IP Ratings

 IPX 4 Rating